panostim/ball-game/README.md

 - there is a leaderboard for each level
 - the data persist in a postgres db
 - the application is responsive and has the same difficulty across devices
+- for mobile devices users can move the ball by swiping to any direction